farhanalmoza/farhanalmoza/README.md

 - 👀 I’m interested in back end web developer
 - 🌱 I’m currently learning laravel 8
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me farkhanjayadi@gmail.com
+- 📫 Email : farkhanjayadi@gmail.com

 <!---
 farhanalmoza/farhanalmoza is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.